 1955 Baseball, ballet, and Gwen Verdon provide the slugging power in Damn Yankees.
 Adapted by George Abbott and Douglass Wallop from Wallop's book, The Year the Yankees Lost the Pennant, the musical scores 1,019 performances on Broadway.
 Songs are provided by Richard Adler and Jerry Ross.
 Bob Fosse choreographs.

 1958 Alfred Lunt and Lynn Fontanne begin their last Broadway performance together in The Visit.
 Maurice Valency adapts the drama from Friedrich Duerrenmatt's The Visit of the Old Lady.
-It runs nearly six months at the newly renamed Lunt-Fontanne Theater.
+It runs nearly six months at the newly renamed Lunt-Fontanne Theatre.

 1959 The World of Paul Slickey is John Osborne's first attempt at a musical.
 It concerns a destructive gossip columnist played by Dennis Lotis.
 Osborne stages and Christopher Whelan provides the score.
 The grapevine withers after 47 performances at London's Palace Theatre.